Methods of payment Abuse

 $

-You can use the terminal to enter new commands into it and continue working while the archive is unpacked in the background.
+You can use the terminal to enter new commands into it and work on it while the archive is being unpacked in the background.

-As you work, you can see the numbers [1] 3459.
-Let's figure out what it is and what it is used for.
+You can see the numbers [1] 3459 as we go along.
+Let's understand what it is and what it is used for.

 [1] is the number assigned to the process by the shell.

-If you can run the process in the Linux background, then you can get it from there.
-To get the process out of the background, you need the fg command.
-If you enter it without specifying the task number, the system will default to the last running process from the background.
+If you can start a process in the Linux background, you can get it from there.
+To get a process out of the backgroud, you need the fg command.
+If you enter it without specifying a job number, the system will by default pull the last running process out of the background.

-To output a specific task from the Linux background, you need the command:
+To remove a specific task from the background in Linux, you need a command:

 fg [1]

-In this example, we have removed the first command from the background.
+In this example, we have taken the first command out of the background.
 You need to specify a specific number.
+The ability to view the jobs that are currently running in the background is also supported.

 $ jobs

-Now you know how to start a Linux background process (in the background), view its status and change the priority.
+Now you know how to run a Linux background process, view its status and change its priority.